typealiased/mockingbird/Sources/Documentation/Mockingbird.docc/Pages/Essentials/Verification.md

 ### Verify Asynchronous Calls

-Mocked methods that are invoked asynchronously can be verified using an `eventually` block which returns an `XCTestExpectation`.
+Mocked methods that are invoked asynchronously can be verified using an `eventually` block which creates an `XCTestExpectation` and attaches it to the current `XCTestCase`.

 ```swift
 DispatchQueue.main.async {